-The brabo choke is one of the most versatile Brazilian jiu-jitsu Gi chokes that exists today.
+The brabo choke is one of the most versatile Brazilian jiu-jitsu Gi chokes.
 It is a strangle submission with a high success rate introduced to BJJ by Leo Vieira in the 2000s.
 Indeed, you can perform the brabo choke from various BJJ positions, including the half guard, side control, etc.

 Clever jiu-jitsu practitioners should master this choke variant from their early days on the mats.
 Besides, chokes in Brazilian Jiu-Jitsu and mixed martial arts (MMA) bring unique complexity to the game.

-However, you need to learn the basics and the required abilities to perform these fantastic techniques properly.
+However, you must learn the basics and the required abilities to perform these fantastic techniques properly.
 Hence, if that is the case, you’ll build a brutal attack that will put you on the right road to accomplish your competition’s goals.

 How to Do the Brabo Choke from Half Guard?

 The half-guard is one of the fundamental Brazilian jiu-jitsu positions where both fighters have an equal chance to win the BJJ fight.